SolarPi/Solar-Pi/Docs/docs/solar-pi-apps.md

 ### Welcome!
 ![welcome](/img/welcome.png)

 This tab introduces you to your Solar Pi.
-There are popups to show you what the Solar Pi project is about and also links you to the [languages](solar-pi-apps.md#languages) app, to allow you to change the display language of your Solar Pi.
+There are links to various, useful apps here, such as the [languages](solar-pi-apps.md#languages) app to allow you to change the display language of your Solar Pi.

 ### Starter Guide

 In this tab, it explains the basics of using your Solar Pi.
 It also provides a link to this page in the docs.

-Also, there is a second section that explains the important process of charging your Solar Pi.
-In summary, the levels on the meters found on the Solar Pi Welcome application and in the bottom left of the screen show how much charge is left in the batteries.
-When the battery level becomes low, you will need to shut your Solar Pi down, fold out the solar panels and put it in a sunny location.
+Click on the button to read about that topic.

 ### Applications

 The applications tab shows you apps that you might find useful.
-On the top row, you can access the [Solar Pi Settings](solar-pi-apps.md#solar-pi-settings) app, the [Start Coding](solar-pi-apps.md#start-coding) app, and links to the Libreoffice office suite.

-On the second row, you'll find launchers for IDEs for each main programming language.
-You can also hover over the icons to get a brief overview of what each application does.
+Click on a line in the box on the left to select it, then to launch it, click on the button.

 ### Guides & Tutorials

 Here, you'll find the guides and tutorials for programming.
-Click on the buttons to open the guide/tutorial, and hover over the icons to get a brief overview on what the guides and tutorials help you with.
+Like the Applications tab, click on a line in the box on the left and to launch it, click on the button.

 ### System Info

 In this tab, it displays the system information of your Solar Pi.
-It will tell you information about the Raspberry Pi and Operating System.
+It will give you information about your Solar Pi's hardware, software and disk usage.

 ## Start Coding
 This app helps you decide where to start coding.
 It explains the 3 main programming languages supported on the Solar Pi: Scratch, [Python](/Advanced-Things/python.md) and Java.